Global solar tech investments 2004-2019

 Solar energy investments – additional information

 Overall investments into clean energy are largely dominated by wind and solar energy around the world.
-The wind power sector received just under 110 billion U.S. dollars in new investments in 2015, while geothermal energy investments totaled about 2 billion U.S. dollars.
-Global investment in solar energy technologies rose from about 12 billion U.S. dollars in 2004 to almost 150 billion U.S. dollars a decade later.
+The wind power sector received just over 142 billion U.S. dollars in new investments in 2019, while geothermal energy investments totaled about 1.2 billion U.S. dollars.
+Global investment in solar energy technologies rose from about 10.7 billion U.S. dollars in 2004 to almost 150 billion U.S. dollars a decade later.
 Solar technologies have been steadily progressing towards new materials that can be much more efficient than current silicon cells.
 For example, the utilization of multi-junction cells with several layers that can harvest energy from different parts of the solar spectrum may be undertaken to dramatically increase solar power in the near future.